 - Assignment activity.

-- Status actions such as archiving, reopening, snoozing - if the action is made to the team copy, not a subscriber Shared with me copy (which is private to the subscriber).
+- Status actions such as archiving, reopening, snoozing - if the action is made to the shared copy, not a subscriber Shared with me copy (which is private to the subscriber).

 Send & Archive from one shared inbox to another